-For many travelers, one of the most exciting parts of coming to Japan is the chance to see the otherworldly kimono.
+For many travelers, one of the most exciting activities they look forward to doing in Japan is seeing the otherworldly kimono.
 Sumo wrestlers, older people, and geishas regularly don traditional clothes, but they fell out of fashion around the 1920s.
 These days, most Japanese people wear one only for formal occasions, holidays, and festivals.
 Thankfully, there are still plenty of chances for you to see and even experience wearing Japan’s national costume.

 In this kimono blog, we’ll go over basic garment variations, styling, and our recommended locations to see or try one on!